crazy-bot/Conditional-GAN-for-garments-virtual-try-on/README.md

-# Densepose based virtual try on
+# Densepose based virtual try on using Generative Adversarial Network

 The goal of this project is to accomplish virtual try on from a single RGB image and target cloth